 For less serious types of tax audits, the IRS will communicate with you by mail, without meeting in person.
 The IRS uses this method for correspondence audits, which refer to the process of requesting additional information to verify the accuracy of your tax return.
 As long as you submit proper documents, the IRS will not require an in-person interview.

 There are three different outcomes of a tax return audit.
 First, the IRS may make changes to your tax return and charge you additional interests, taxes, or penalties.
 You can accept those changes and pay the outstanding balance.
 Second, the IRS can verify the information and conclude that they are accurate.
 In that case, the IRS will end the audit process without making any changes to your tax return.
 Third, the IRS can determine that your tax return is subject to additional interests, taxes, or penalties, and you may reject that conclusion.
 In order to dispute such outcome, you need to make a request for an in-person conference with an IRS manager.
 You will need to prepare yourself to challenge the assessment with supporting documents.

 In most cases, the IRS chooses a tax return for an audit because there were red flags in the process of examining the report.
-Thus, going through a tax audit process puts you in a higher risk of paying additional taxes and penalties.
-To help alleviate your concerns, contact an experienced tax attorney in your area for a free case review.
+If your tax return has been flagged, going through the tax audit process puts you in a higher risk of paying additional taxes and penalties.
+To help alleviate your concerns, contact an experienced tax attorney in your area today.